 Applications are now open for The Patricia Leggett Playwriting Scholarship 2017

-The Lir Academy is offering a scholarship on the prestigious MFA Playwriting degree thanks to the generous sponsorship from Janet and James Curley donated in tribute to Janet Curley's mother Patricia Leggett.
+The Lir Academy is offering a scholarship (full tuition fees paid) on the prestigious MFA Playwriting degree (full time) thanks to the generous sponsorship from Janet and James Curley donated in tribute to Janet Curley's mother Patricia Leggett.

 In order to apply for the scholarship, applicants must

 * Be qualified to degree level

 * Be resident in Ireland or Northern Ireland

 Applications in the form of a cover letter, CV and a 45 minute play (reading time) must be submitted to email@example.com by END OF JUNE 2017

 Shortlisted applicants will be asked to attend an interview at The Lir Academy, Pearse Street, Dublin.